-- 1- One extremity procedure (upper or lower) - 2- One spine procedure - 3- One abdomen or chest - 4 Headwork: one lateral, one PA/AP, one PA/AP axial (Towne's or Haas), SMV.
+- 1- One extremity procedure (upper or lower) - 2- One spine procedure - 3- One abdomen or chest - 4- Headwork may include lateral, PA/AP, one PA/AP axial (Towne's or Haas), SMV, tangential.
 May be of different areas like skull, facial bones or sinuses, etc.